awsdocs/aws-kms-developer-guide/doc_source/services-emr.md

 1. Amazon S3 sends the encrypted object to the cluster\.

 1. The cluster extracts the encrypted data key from the encrypted object, and then sends the encrypted data key to AWS KMS with a [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) request\.
-The request includes encryption context; for more information, see [Encryption Context](#emr-encryption-context)\.
+The request includes [encryption context](concepts.md#encrypt_context)\.

 1. AWS KMS decrypts the encrypted data key using the same CMK that was used to encrypt it, and then sends the decrypted \(plaintext\) data key to the cluster\.